WKHarmon/led-sectional/docs/kit.md

 ## Limitations
 There are a couple of limitations to note:
 * This is still a DIY project.
 I’m trying to make it pretty polished, but it’ll be a little rough around the edges.
 The color of the case and the board may change.
-* The Wemos modules only support 2.4 GHz WiFi, and you should ensure that you have a solid signal wherever you plan to put the map.
+* The kit only supports 2.4 GHz WiFi, and you should ensure that you have a solid signal wherever you plan to put the map.
 * I’ve tested this to about 100 LEDs.
 It shouldn’t have much trouble handling any single sectional, but if you plan to use a much larger area let me know so I can test it ahead of time.

 ## Open Source